Ladies and gentlemen,

 By the time members receive this edition, the school year for both JROTC and Senior ROTC for Maine schools will have ended.
 We ran a detailed listing of all the school units, points of contact, and graduation dates with phone numbers in the last newsletter.
 As a brief recap, we support eight Junior Programs with National MOAA certificates, signed by our Chapter President, and ROTC medals that the cadets may wear on their dress uniforms.
 The school cadre award the certificates based on school criteria and present the awards at their annual awards dinner, which vary according to individual school schedules.
 In addition, our Chapter awards a handsome solid brass compass to these deserving cadets.

 For the top award winners for the three Senior Programs at the University of Maine (Army and Navy ROTC) and the Maine maritime Academy (Navy ROTC) we also send MOAA certificates, medals, and compasses.
 In addition, our Chapter provides a $500 scholarship to the top graduates: one for the Army Program and one each for the two Navy Programs (total of $1,500) each year.
-These awards and scholarships are made possible through the generous donations made by our own Chapter Members each year and from the proceeds of the Annual Military Scholarship Golf Tournament (“Mr. T” Memorial), held in August yearly (see page three for this year’s upcoming tournament).
+These awards and scholarships are made possible through the generous donations made by our own Chapter Members each year and from the proceeds of the Annual Military Scholarship Golf Tournament (“Mr. T” Memorial), held in August 2018, the last in a long series.
 We sincerely thank you all for your support this year and in all the previous years you have been giving.
 Photos from this year’s winners are included on the following pages.
 (COL Frank Toderico, ROTC Chair)

-Now that spring has finally arrived and things are greening up, no doubt you will be looking for excuses to get out and enjoy the better weather.
-We can offer no better excuse to venture afar than to join your fellow Chapter members at the beautiful Woodlands Club for our June brunch buffet on Saturday, June 2nd.
-The reservation form can be found on page 7 of this edition.
+If you’re looking for an excellent excuse to venture out and enjoy Spring in the glorious state of Maine, we can think of no better excursion than to join your Chapter members at the lovely Woodlands Club for our June breakfast buffet on Saturday, June 8th.
+The reservation form, as usual, can be found on page 7 of this edition.